awsdocs/aws-cost-management-user-guide/doc_source/custom-tags.md

 **Note**
 As a best practice, do not include sensitive information in tags\.
-Only a master account in an organization and single accounts that aren't members of an organization have access to the **Cost Allocation Tags** manager in the Billing and Cost Management console\.
+Only a management account in an organization and single accounts that aren't members of an organization have access to the **Cost Allocation Tags** manager in the Billing and Cost Management console\.

 ## Applying User\-Defined Cost Allocation Tags<a name="allocation-how"></a>